danian95/InstDocs/docs/source/portable/VernierSpec/docs.rst

    spectrophotometer to a powered USB port on the computer or a powered USB hub.

-3. Start Logger Pro 3 software on your computer.
+3. Start :program:`Logger Pro 3` software on your computer.

 Calibration of Spectrometer
 ---------------------------

-1. To calibrate the spectrophotometer, choose Calibrate > Spectrometer from the Experiment menu.
+1. To calibrate the spectrophotometer, choose :menuselection:`Calibrate --> Spectrometer`
+   from the Experiment menu.
 For best results, allow the spectrophotometer to warm up for a minimum of ten minutes.